wpilibsuite/frc-docs/source/docs/software/sensors/counters.rst

 Pulse-length mode
 ~~~~~~~~~~~~~~~~~

-In pulse-length mode, the counter will count either up or down depending on the length of the pulse (TODO: determine whether it counts up or down when the pulse is above the threshold; not documented...).
+In pulse-length mode, the counter will count either up or down depending on the length of the pulse.
+A pulse below the specified threshold time will be interpreted as a forward count and a pulse above the threshold is a reverse count.
 This is useful for some gear tooth sensors which encode direction in this manner.
 A counter can be initialized in this mode as follows:

 .. tabs::